Uh Huh Her (band): Tours

 Common Reaction tour: The first major tour was from October 17, 2008, until November 18, 2008, after the release of Common Reaction.
-The tour consisted 19 tour dates, mostly in the US, with a few shows in Canada and one in the UK.
+The tour consisted of 19 tour dates, mostly in the US, with a few shows in Canada and one in the UK.

 Black and Blue tour: The second major tour (commonly referred to as the "Black and Blue Tour" or "B&B Tour") went from March 14, 2011, until May 19, 2011.
 This tour included 39 shows across the US and Canada.

 Keep a Breast tour: The third major tour was in association with the Keep A Breast Foundation (and is appropriately referred to as the "Keep A Breast Tour" or "KAB Tour").
 It featured 21 tour dates in the US and Canada, from October 8, 2011, until November 6, 2011.

 European tour: The fourth major tour took place from April 13–24, 2012, and included 10 tour dates across Europe.
 It has sometimes been referred to as the "UK Tour", despite several shows in the Netherlands/Germany.
 Unlike previous tours, the European tour did not feature a lead guitarist, and they also chose to perform several songs acoustically.

 Future Souls tour: The fifth major tour took place from April 27, 2014, until July 2, 2014.
 It consisted of 45 tour dates in the US and Canada.
 This tour featured DJ Kim Anh as an opening act.